 Location.
-34° 6.435′ N, 117° 39.071′ W. Marker is in Upland, California, in San Bernardino County.
-Marker is at the intersection of Euclid Avenue (California Route 83) and Foothill Boulevard (California Route 66), in the median on Euclid Avenue.
+34° 5.945′ N, 117° 39.051′ W. Marker is in Upland, California, in San Bernardino County.
+Marker is on Euclid Avenue (California Route 83) south of Arrow Highway, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Upland CA 91786, United States of America.
+Statue is in front of Upland City Hall.
+Marker is at or near this postal address: 460 Euclid Avenue, Upland CA 91786, United States of America.

 Also see . . .